slcs-jsc/jurassic/projects/examples/README.md

 The brightness-temperature curves are approximately symmetric around the vertical view because opposite viewing directions traverse equivalent model atmospheres.
-Toward more oblique angles, the longer atmospheric path increases absorption and emission, so changes in brightness temperature and decreasing transmittance are physically expected.
+Toward more oblique angles, the atmospheric path length and optical depth increase, enhancing the contribution of the lower atmosphere; the resulting brightness-temperature changes and decreasing transmittance are physically expected.

 ![Zenith temperature kernel at 792 cm-1](zenith/plot_kernel_temperature_792.0000.png)

 *Temperature kernel profiles for the zenith geometry at 792 cm<sup>-1</sup>.*

-The temperature kernel identifies the atmospheric layers controlling the downwelling signal.
-More oblique rays generally place greater weight on the lower, denser atmosphere, while the vertical ray samples a shorter column.
-The kernel structure is a sensitivity diagnostic, not an independent accuracy test.
+The temperature kernel is the sensitivity of simulated brightness temperature to a local temperature perturbation.
+Its vertical structure describes the weighting of downwelling thermal emission: compared with the shorter vertical path, more oblique rays generally give greater weight to the lower, denser atmosphere.
+The kernel is a sensitivity diagnostic, not an independent validation result.

 ## Scope